Azure/azure-sdk-for-js/sdk/storage/storage-blob-changefeed/samples/README.md

 ## TypeScript sample

-If you don't have Typescript installed, then use `npm` to install it first.
+If you don't have TypeScript installed, then use `npm` to install it first.

 ```bash
 npm install -g typescript